overdrive-cms/overdrive/modules/Readme.md

 }
 ```

 The Folder structure of a module matches the structure of the main `/app` directory and also behaves like that.
-Module files are namespaced with `Modules\ModuleName\`.
+Module files are namespaced within `Modules\ModuleName\`.
-To see all installed modules as a json Object go to `overdrive.app/modules`.
+To see all installed modules as a json Object go to http://overdrive.app/modules.

 TODO:
 - implement modules-management (install/uninstall/activate/deactivate)